marcusschiesser/app2agent/README.md

 ## Development Workflow

 1. The backend service will run on `http://localhost:3000` by default
-2. The extension development server will provide a development build of the extension
+2. The extension development server will provide a development build of the extension, you can load it in your browser by going to `http://localhost:3001`
-3. Load the extension in your browser:
-   - For Chrome/Edge: Go to `chrome://extensions/`
-   - Enable "Developer mode"
-   - Click "Load unpacked"
-   - Select the `extension/dist` directory

 ## Additional Information